-Abortion rights group calls for ouster of Sen. Feinstein from top Democratic post on Judiciary Committee
+Abortion rights group calls for ouster of Sen.Feinstein from top Democratic post on Judiciary Committee

-Liberal activists were particularly irate at Feinstein’s praise of Republicans, particularly Committee Chairman Lindsey O. Graham (R-S.C.), for how they had conducted the confirmation hearings for Barrett, which concluded Thursday.
-She is expected to be confirmed later this month.
+Liberal activists were irate about Feinstein’s praise of Republicans — particularly the committee chairman, Sen. Lindsey O. Graham (R-S.C.) — for how they had conducted Barrett’s confirmation hearings, which concluded Thursday.
+Barrett is expected to be confirmed later this month.

 “Amy Barrett and this power grab pose a grave threat to every freedom and right we hold dear and tears the very fabric of our democracy,” said NARAL’s president, Ilyse Hogue.
 “Americans — whose lives hang in the balance — deserve leadership that underscores how unprecedented, shameful and wrong this process is.”